Mikopet/homeworks/README.md

 2007-04-05T22:04:01 | monoxide | mon-1 | 4
 ```
 Even in the filename, but somewhere else.
 Thats an important metainformation, but not a log.
 At least if the environmental values does not varies.
-In this case somethink like that needed:
+In this case something like that needed:
 ```bash
 2007-04-05T22:04:00 | reference | { thermometer: 45.0, humidity: 67.8, monoxide: 3 }
 ```

 I did a lot of regex, but it can be solved by simple splits too, if I know what the exact form of a line can only come!
-So maybe if the log stores only JSON objects, it can be parsed without any problem, or regexp, or magic.
+So maybe if the log stores only JSON objects, it can be parsed without any problem (or regexp, or magic).
-Just readline, and parse.
+Just `readline and JSON.parse`.

 And the merging.
 I know its one room one context, but different sensors.
 Different tools needs separate logs, and like that we can read them paralell.
 And the log format simplified again.